gaikwadsanjeevv/Java/2_Variables&DataTypes.md

 — you simply can't access raw addresses.

 ----------------------------------------------------------------------------------
-Three Things Every Variable Must Have
+//Three Things Every Variable Must Have
 Every single variable in Java has exactly three things — no exceptions:
 Type → what kind of data it holds (int, String, double, boolean...)
 Name → what you call it in your code